VIDA-NYU/reprozip/docs/faq.rst

 What if my experiment runs on a distributed environment?
 ========================================================

 ReproZip cannot trace across multiple machines.
-You could trace each component separately, but ReproZip has no support yet to setup these multiple machines in the right way from the multiple ``.rpz`` files.
+You could trace each component separately, but ReproZip cannot connect these multiple ``.rpz`` files to setup the multiple machines the right way.
 In particular, you will probably need to set up the same network for the components to talk to each other.